Associate Professor and Director of Undergraduate Studies

 Ph.D., Yale University, 1999

 Phone: (212) 854-8084

-Dr. Kellie Jones is Associate Professor in the Department of Art History and Archaeology at Columbia University.
-Her research interests include African American and African Diaspora artists, Latino/a and Latin American Artists, and issues in contemporary art and museum theory.
-Her teaching covers the 17th–21st centuries.
+Dr. Kellie Jones is Associate Professor in Art History and Archaeology and the Institute for Research in African American Studies (IRAAS) at Columbia University.
+Her research interests include African American and African Diaspora artists, Latinx and Latin American Artists, and issues in contemporary art and museum theory.

-Her writings have appeared in numerous exhibition catalogues and the journals NKA, Artforum, Flash Art, Atlantica, and Third Text among others.
-Her book EyeMinded: Living and Writing Contemporary Art (Duke University Press 2011) has been named one of the top art books of 2011 by Publishers Weekly.
-Her project Taming the Freeway and Other Acts of Urban HIP-notism: African American Artists in Los Angeles in the 1960s and 1970s is forthcoming from The MIT Press.
+Dr. Jones’s writings have appeared in exhibition catalogues and such journals as NKA, Artforum, Flash Art, Atlantica, and Third Text.
+She is the author of two books published by Duke University Press, EyeMinded: Living and Writing Contemporary Art (2011), and South of Pico: African American Artists in Los Angeles in the 1960s and 1970s (2017).

 EyeMinded: Living and Writing Contemporary Art.
 Duke University Press 2011.

 Now Dig This!
 Art and Black Los Angeles, 1960-1980.
 Prestel Delmonico 2011.